matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

   <div class="collapsible-header"><i class="material-icons">settings_overscan</i>Monitor</div>
   <div class="collapsible-body">
   	<p>
   		For standard definition video files –for example videos that come from SD tape transfers–, watching the video on a Cathode Ray Tube (CRT) monitor is crucial, as only these monitors will show you both fields of the interlaced content and provide you with an authentic display of the video signal.
-CRT monitors are no longer manufactured, however they can be found through appropriate web platforms (eg. eBay) or forums who post when Broadcast studios sell off their equipment.
+CRT monitors are no longer manufactured, however they can be found through appropriate web platforms (e.g. eBay) or forums who post when Broadcast studios sell off their equipment.
 Make sure the video inputs fit your system before you buy it, and calibration is recommended when setting up.
   	</p>
   	<p>
   	Viewing interlaced video files on a computer monitor is problematic because these monitors cannot display interlaced footage and will attempt to merge the fields together into discrete frames.
 Certain errors, e.g. a head clog from a tape digitization, can only affect one field and lead to a complete area of image loss, which you would not see on a computer monitor.</p>